![]() |

-I am an Assistant Professor at Chalmers University of Technology in the Department of Computer Science and Engineering.
-Before that I was a Junior Research Fellow at the ETH Institute for Theoretical Studies and a postdoc at the Institute for Quantum Information and Matter at
+I am a Staff Research Scientist at IBM Quantum.
+Before that I was an Assistant Professor at Chalmers University of Technology in the Department of Computer Science and Engineering, a Junior Research Fellow at the ETH Institute for Theoretical Studies and a postdoc at the Institute for Quantum Information and Matter at

 My research is broadly in the area of quantum computation and quantum cryptography.
 Specifically, I work on quantum verification (designing protocols for efficiently verifying quantum computations), proofs of quantumness (designing protocols for efficiently certifying quantum advantage) and quantum complexity theory (understanding the potential and limitations of efficient quantum computation).